Sheldon Whitehouse: Tenure

 Upon Attorney General Eric Holder's announcement in September 2014 of his intention to step down, some speculated that Whitehouse could be nominated as Holder's replacement.

-In February 2016, after the death of U.S. Supreme Court Associate Justice Antonin Scalia, USA Today named Whitehouse as a possible nominee to fill the vacancy.
+In February 2016, after U.S. Supreme Court Associate Justice Antonin Scalia died, USA Today named Whitehouse as a possible nominee to fill the vacancy.
 Whitehouse's service as a U.S. Attorney and as Attorney General of Rhode Island gives him both legislative experience and experience as a legal official, though not as a judge.
-Whitehouse was ultimately not nominated.
+Whitehouse was not nominated.

-In August 2024, Whitehouse said that if Democrats won control of the White House, Senate, and House of Representatives in the 2024 elections, they would be "virtually certain" to pass a Supreme Court reform bill by a simple majority, which would evade the 60-vote requirement for cloture.
+In August 2024, Whitehouse said that if Democrats won control of the White House, Senate, and House of Representatives in the 2024 elections, they would be "virtually certain" to pass a Supreme Court reform bill by a simple majority, evading the 60-vote requirement for cloture.
 Whitehouse said Democrats would include 18-year term limits for Supreme Court justices and establish ethics and recusal rules in an omnibus package that would also include a bill creating a national right to abortion.

-In February 2025, the ethics watchdog group Foundation for Accountability and Civic Trust filed a complaint accusing Whitehouse of violating ethics policies by advocating for legislation to award his wife Sandra's nonprofit, Ocean Conservancy, $7 million in federal funding.
-The ethics complaint seeks to clarify whether it is a conflict of interest for Sandra to earn money from a group that has benefited from legislation Whitehouse supported.
+In February 2025, the ethics watchdog group Foundation for Accountability and Civic Trust filed a complaint accusing Whitehouse of violating ethics policies by advocating for legislation to award his wife's nonprofit, Ocean Conservancy, $7 million in federal funding.
+The ethics complaint seeks to clarify whether it is a conflict of interest for Sandra Whitehouse to earn money from a group that has benefited from legislation Senator Whitehouse supported.

+Whitehouse supported the candidacy of Graham Platner, the Democratic nominee in the 2026 United States Senate election in Maine.
+In June 2026, The New York Times reported allegations that Platner engaged in disturbing and physically threatening behavior toward women he had dated.
+When asked about these allegations, Whitehouse said: "Seems like a lot of nothing.
+I mean, the only one who had anything to say that seemed 'unsettling' was a woman who works for right-wing political operations."
+On July 7, 2026, one day after reports emerged that Platner had been accused of sexual assault, Whitehouse withdrew his support for him.
+Whitehouse later told Jake Tapper and The Dispatch that he remained skeptical of Platner's initial accuser, saying, "No corroboration and a highly motivated person working for the politicians on the other side—I think there are grounds for skepticism."
+The Dispatch noted that Platner's initial accuser "has not worked in politics for years, and there was in fact corroboration for her accusations in the form of a diary entry and comments she had made to friends years ago."